HairySpoon/htlfc/docs/INSTALL.md

     $ pip3 install git+https://github.com/HairySpoon/htlfc.git

 ### Execute
-Validate the executable; start in any directory and...
+Validate the executable; run this command from anywhere...

-    $ htlfc.py -h
+    $ htlfc -h

 Usage instructions appear in the `README.md` file in the repository on GitHub.